 The information you collect should give you an accurate reading of where your money is going and how much you should have left over at the end of a month.
 This may be more than you thought, or it may show you areas where you will need to cut back.
 The bottom line is that you will have a good information record to make some changes if needed.
 You can highlight the areas you need to cut back on and look for ways to save money or cut spending on those.

 Remember to count everything in your retirement budget and do it accurately.
-I you want to take a vacation every year, make sure you account for that.
+If you want to take a vacation every year, make sure you account for that.
 If you want to dine out every night, account for that as well.
-Making your retirement budget as accurate as possible is one of the best things you can do and it will be something you come back to again and again to fine tune the process.
+Making your retirement budget as accurate as possible is one of the best things you can do, and it will be something you come back to again and again to fine tune the process.
 It will held take some of the stress that money can cause and that's always worth doing.
 After all, retirement is made to be enjoyed.

 Home - Retirement Planning - Retirement Budget